 Why don’t you include program X?

-Not finding your favourite application listed here does not necessarily mean it's spyware infested.
-Rather, I'm either not familiar with the software or I'm not confident that it's clean.
-See the FAQ entry above.
+I will be expanding the categories.
+Not finding your favourite application listed here does not necessarily mean it’s spyware infested.
+Rather, I’m either not familiar with the software or I’m not confident that it’s clean.

 There’s tons of software out there.
 Why list these ones?